openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 Standardization process initiated in 2016 {{NIST-PQC}}.
 Namely, these are ML-KEM
-{{FIPS-203}} as a Key Encapsulation Mechanism (KEM), a KEM being a modern building block for public-key encryption, and ML-DSA {{FIPS-204}} as well as SLH-DSA {{FIPS-205}} as signature schemes.
+{{FIPS-203}} as a Key Encapsulation Mechanism (KEM), a KEM being a modern building block for public-key encryption, and ML-DSA {{FIPS-204}} as well as SLH-DSA-SHAKE {{FIPS-205}} as signature schemes.

 For the two ML-* schemes, this document follows the conservative strategy to deploy post-quantum in combination with traditional schemes such that the security is retained even if all schemes but one in the combination are broken.
-In contrast, the stateless hash-based signature scheme SLH-DSA is considered to be sufficiently well understood with respect to its security assumptions in order to be used standalone.
-To this end, this document specifies the following new set: SLH-DSA standalone and the two ML-* as composite with ECC-based KEM and digital signature schemes.
+In contrast, the stateless hash-based signature scheme SLH-DSA-SHAKE is considered to be sufficiently well understood with respect to its security assumptions in order to be used standalone.
+To this end, this document specifies the following new set: SLH-DSA-SHAKE standalone and the two ML-* as composite with ECC-based KEM and digital signature schemes.
 Here, the term "composite" indicates that any data structure or algorithm pertaining to the combination of the two components appears as single data structure or algorithm from the protocol perspective.